-- (a) The City shall maintain a Public Records Index that identifies types of records maintained by departments and offices, including those of elected officials and Legislative Bodies.
-The Index shall be available to the public and organized under a uniform reference system that permits a general understanding of the types of records maintained, in which offices and departments, and for what periods of retention.
-The Index shall be sufficient to aid the public in making a focused inquiry regarding Public Records.
-The Index shall be posted on the City's website and available in written form in the City Clerk's office and in each Alameda public library. - (b) The Index shall classify each type of record as either: - (1) "Open," meaning accessible to the public without exception and subject to immediate disclosure; or - (2) "Partially Open," meaning possibly containing some exempt content, such that review is required; or - (3) "Has been determined Exempt" meaning that disclosure of the document may be restricted by State or Federal law.
-Each classification of a record as "Partially Open" or "Exempt" shall identify the specific legal authority relied upon in assigning that classification. - (c) The City Clerk Custodian of Records shall be responsible for preparing and maintaining the Index.
-He/she shall report on the progress of developing the Index to the Commission on at least a quarterly basis until it is completed, which shall be no later than twelve (12) months from the enactment of this Ordinance.
+- a.
+The City shall maintain a Public Records Index that identifies types of records maintained by departments and offices, including those of elected officials and Legislative Bodies.
+The index shall be available to the public and organized under a uniform reference system that permits a general understanding of the types of records maintained, in which offices and departments, and for what periods of retention.
+The index shall be sufficient to aid the public in making a focused inquiry regarding public records.
+The index shall be posted on the City's website and available in written form in the City Clerk's office and in each Alameda public library. - b.
+The index shall classify each type of record as either: - 1.
+"Open," meaning accessible to the public without exception and subject to immediate disclosure; - 2.
+"Partially open," meaning possibly containing some exempt content, such that review is required; or - 3.
+"Has been determined exempt" meaning that disclosure of the document may be restricted by State or Federal law.
+Each classification of a record as "partially open" or "exempt" shall identify the specific legal authority relied upon in assigning that classification. - c.
+The City Clerk Custodian of Records shall be responsible for preparing and maintaining the index.
+He/she shall report on the progress of developing the index to the Commission on at least a quarterly basis until it is completed, which shall be no later than twelve (12) months from the enactment of the ordinance codified in this article.
+In identifying the types of records to be maintained, each

-In identifying the types of records to be maintained, each department, office, Legislative Body, and public official is encouraged to solicit public participation in developing a meaningful Records Index.
-The completed Index shall be reviewed by the Open Government Commission and submitted for approval by the City Council.

-- (d) The Index shall be periodically reviewed by staff and Open Government Commission for accuracy and completeness. - (e) A list of any change in the Index shall be noted on the City's website.
+- department, office, Legislative Body, and public official is encouraged to solicit public participation in developing a meaningful Records Index.
+The completed index shall be reviewed by the Open Government Commission and submitted for approval by the City Council. - d.
+The Index shall be periodically reviewed by staff and Open Government Commission for accuracy and completeness. - e.
+A list of any change in the Index shall be noted on the City's website.

-2-92.6 Opinions on Matters of Public Concern.
+2-92.6 - Opinions on Matters of Public Concern.